elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 ## Summary

 We managed to accomplish our goal for this chapter of creating a JSON API for the games on our platform.
-And we also learned a lot about Ecto relationships as we connected our players, games, and gameplays together.
+And we also learned about Ecto relationships as we connected our players, games, and gameplays together.

 In the next chapter, we'll get an introduction to the Elm language.
 And we'll start working towards using the Phoenix JSON API that we built here to supply